WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 rm -rf "$HOME/.npm"
 ```

-Just as you confirmed the installation worked, you can confirm the uninstall worked if you can **not** run `npm -v`, `node -v`, and `nvm -v`.
-You should see a "command not found" error in the terminal.
+Just as you confirmed the installation worked, you can confirm the uninstall worked if try to run `npm -v`, `node -v`, and `nvm -v` then you should see a "command not found" error in the terminal.